-The Gypsy and Traveller Accommodation Assessment published in May 20134 (to be updated) is available on the Council's website.
-This shows the additional demand for traveller sites although these could be provided as part of a wider strategy involving other authorities.
+The Gypsy and Traveller Accommodation Assessment published in May 201310 is available on our website.
+This shows the additional need for traveller sites although the need could be provided as part of a wider strategy involving other authorities.
+This study is to be updated in light of the Government's new 'Planning policy for traveller sites' (August 2015)11.